weiijiie/terraform-gce-gns3/README.md

     module "gns3_server" {
       source = "github.com/weiijiie/terraform-gce-gns3?ref=v0.1.0"

-      # Selected machine type, either the E2 or N2 high-CPU machine types
+      # Selected machine type, the N2 high-CPU machine types are recommended, as
+      # they support nested virtualization.
+Select number of virtual CPUs based
-      # are recommended, with 4-8 virtual CPUs based on workload requirements
+      # on your workload requirements
-      machine_type = "e2-highcpu-8"
+      machine_type = "n2-highcpu-8"

       # Disk size in GB for persistent disk.
 Adjust according to size requirements
       # of GNS3 image and project files